How To Email Your List

 (This means include links to your other, or recent content.
 I’m bored!
 Give me something fun to do!)

 I probably open 3 out of 5 emails from Sunwing Vacations.
 They have sort of a “deals of the week” newsletter that they send out, and I read it more often than I don’t.
-(It should be noted that the last time Jamie and I took a vacation through Sunwing was when we went to Cuba two years ago.
-We’re still reading.)
+(It should be noted that the last time I took a vacation through Sunwing was when I went to Cuba – years ago.
+I’m still reading.)

 Norwegian Cruise Lines sends me probably four emails a week and I at least glance at about half of them, even though their “sales” are hardly sales at all.
 (Norwegian: I adore you.
 More than you could possibly know.
 But onboard credit is not a sale, it’s a bonus.
 I like both, but one is not the other.
 A dog is not a cat, and you can’t say it’s a cat just because cats get a higher open rate.
 It’s cheating.)